IMAP-Science-Operations-Center/imap_processing/style_guide/README.md

 Tools and Library Recommendations
 ---------------------------------

-- `spicepy` for using SPICE kernels
+- `spiceypy` for using SPICE kernels
 - `space-packet-parser` to unpack CCSDS packets

 Releases